 U.S. Release October 13, 2017

+The score will be released by Varese Sarabande.
 As the release of the film gets closer I'll post more excerpts of the score here, for demo purposes: